Overview of the Green Economy

 - WorkBC Career Profiles [search by job title]

-The majority of jobs in the green economy are found in Metro Vancouver, the Lower Mainland and Vancouver Island.
+The majority of jobs in BC’s green economy are found in Metro Vancouver, the Lower Mainland and Vancouver Island.

 For more information see:

 - Eco Canada: From Recession to Recovery: Environmental Jobs and Hiring Trends in the Decade Ahead September 2020